 Deida’s work is a great eye-opener for a man new to what is possible sexually.
 Deida is much easier and more fun to read than anyone else writing on the subject thus far.
 For many of these men, it is a step in the right direction.

-However, once you settle into a relationship for longer than a year, his words dry up.
+However, once you settle into a relationship for longer than a year, his words can dry up for some.
 The concepts begin to feel flat and simplistic.
-Paired with my actual, lived experience as a new father and husband, Deida comes up increasingly short.
+Paired with my actual, lived experience as a new father and husband, Deida comes up short.

 Moving beyond Deida